• best-orthodontics-braces-nyc-01

 Braces

 Braces are among the main ways to keep your teeth straight.
 The term derives from ‘brace,’ which is a dental device used to fill in the gaps between crooked teeth.
 At the same time, they help align the teeth.
 Braces are an orthodontic treatment, for which you need to consult a professional orthodontist.
 The orthodontist will place the brace on your teeth by adjusting the right pressure and position them correctly.
 You have to wear these for at least two years for your teeth to achieve proper straightening.
 The duration of how long you leave your braces on depends on the type of braces you wear and how much straightening is needed.
-If you plan on choosing braces as a means to straighten your teeth, you can choose from four different types.
-The different types of braces include ceramic braces, metal braces, lingual braces, and Damon braces.

 Retainers